DYCI2/Dicy2/README.md

     $ pip install -r requirements.txt

 (If _pip_ is not installed: `sudo easy-install pip`, or try `curl https://bootstrap.pypa.io/get-pip.py | python`)

+## To use the Max library

+Download the examples as explained below.

 ------
 ### Max library of musical agents